Get Featured With The Greats Today!

 STANDISH: Where do you see yourself in 5 years from now?

-20: On an Island with a beautiful model "preferably one that has been at least on Vogue".
-Sippin on strong drinks with a blew chew in my hand and playing with her my time in the sunshine lol.
+20: On an Island with a beautiful model “preferably one that has been at least on Vogue”.
+Sippin on strong drinks with a blew chew in my hand and playing with her with my time in the sunshine lol.

 STANDISH: Being in this crazy busy industry, what does 20 find a relaxing day as?